deltaquebec/dquigley.dev/research.md

 These principles provide a principled way to construct new types of problem-specific inductive biases.
 Geometric Deep Leadning serves two purposes: first, to provide a common mathematical framework to derive the most successful neural network architectures, and second, give a constructive procedure to build future architectures in a principled way.

-**Effective Deep Learning Theory** [(Roberts, et al., 2022)](https://arxiv.org/abs/2106.10165) develops an effective theory approach to understanding deep neural networks.
+**Effective Deep Learning Theory** [(Roberts, et al., 2022)](https://arxiv.org/abs/2106.10165) develops an effective theory approach to understanding deep neural networks that borrows from theoretical physics.
+The approach here provides a clear and pedagogical explanation of how deep neural networks work.
+Because of my background in physics, the approach suggested here, borrowing with statistical physics, is especially encouraging; it is possible to have a general theory of deep learning derived from first principles, in which the guiding philosophy is that nearly-simple phenomena in practice should correspond to nearly-simple effective theories.

+$$f(x; θ^*) ≈ f (x)$$